-This course examines challenges and opportunities pertaining to sustainability in supply chains.
+This course examines challenges and opportunities pertaining to sustainability in supply chains, with focus on energy, transport, and buildings.
 The course considers and evaluates how different supply chain functions contribute to climate change and what measures can be taken to reduce these impacts.

 Description